fwmoor/FT_ls/README.md

 ```-t``` - Sorts files according to time.

 ## Disclaimer:
-This project isn't perfect!
-Use my code at your own risk.
-After my evaluation, [Julian](https://github.com/WolfenGames) broke my code a few times.
+Use my code at your own risk!
 I've listed a few names of people that have helped me with ft_ls.
 Be sure to check out their profiles when you have time.

 ## Helpers
 [Mike](https://github.com/MikeFMeyer) - Faster reading.